-In the first part of Term 1 all students take the academic writing test and English Language test; students also will have to take a quantitative skills for development studies test and the Excel skills test in Term 1.
+In the first part of Term 1 all students take the English academic writing test; students also will have to take a test in quantitative skills for development studies and the Excel skills test in Term 1.

 The diagnostic tests are a service to new students.
 They are obligatory and are designed to detect individual weaknesses in skills that are an integral part of our academic activities.
-The results will indicate the necessity or desirability to follow remedial courses.
+The results will indicate the necessity or desirability of taking remedial courses.
 The offer of remedial courses is listed below.
-The correct referencing tests have to be finalised by the students by 29 December 2023 at the latest.
-Students must pass the quantitative skills test and the excel skills test.
+The correct referencing tests must be passed by the students by 27 December 2024 at the latest.

+Students must pass the quantitative skills test and the excel skills test too.
 If they fail, they can re-sit the tests after taking a remedial course.
-A positive result on these tests is an entrance requirement for other courses.
+A positive result on these tests is an entrance requirement for some other courses.